alicemunsal/dohex/DoHex2.md

 		            Customer.java
     notification
 ```
 This is the fully expanded version of the customer component.
 Structuring and naming conventions are visible.
-"Service" keyword is added at the end of the each facade classes of the parts (app,core,lib).
+"Service" keyword is added at the end of the each facade classes.
 These are the classes you should write unit tests.

 ## Key Points and Advantages